annetteclopezdavila/Advanced_Machine_Learning/Projects/Project_3.md

 ![image](https://user-images.githubusercontent.com/67920563/111892001-a38a8f80-89cd-11eb-9d68-496ca06edd72.png)

 ## Testing Polynomial Degrees
+Let us now look at different polynomial degrees:

 - Degree=4, Alpha= 0.05, l1 ratio=0.25, K-fold=10: 2407.2185970338564
 - Degree=4, Alpha= 0.05, l1 ratio=0.25, K-fold=30: 2437.810000893756
 - Degree=4, Alpha= 0.05, l1 ratio=0.25, K-fold=300: 2504.4733361982912
+-

 - At degree=2, k=10, alpha=0.05: 2339.2146270250955
 - At degree=2, k=30, alpha=0.05: 2348.2070459062375
 - At degree=2, k=300, alpha=0.05: 2358.871433452167
 - At degree=2, k=506, alpha=0.05: 2321.9634261020765

+We can see from the results that a degree of 3 gives us the best results, as the MAE increases both when the degrees of freedom are added and subtracted.

 # Squart Root Lasso Regression
 ~~~